 A band I was recommended at every opportunity by my friend Jacek, and I’m glad I finally succumbed.
 A Finnish band that do powerful gothic-rock, basically, the curious element is that they are fronted by an Englishman who was better known for his work in Black Metal (Kvohst, who has also fronted Dødheimsgard and Code).
 But as this album – and the subsequent work in Grave Pleasures that contains some members of Beastmilk – proved that he was better suited to singing, as his formidable vocal presence here is what makes this so damned good.
 This song, though, is something else.
 Complex, detailed imagery is referred to in the lyrics, before the chorus drags you into another, fantastical realm.
 Take my recommendation, if you’ve not heard this – go and listen to one of the best gothic rock albums of the Millenium so far.

 For all of the time that he took away from music, Marc Heal’s return across the past decade has seen him pick up a number of threads, both in solo work and with the rejuvenated Cubanate.
 Raymond Watts of <PIG> was also finding his way back at a similar time, and the sessions that the songs on this EP come from were surprisingly forthright as if they’d barely taken any time away at all.
-This was most clearly shown in the grinding, dancefloor-aimed filth of The Compound Eye, which hinted at new Cubanate clearly, now I listen afresh, but was also a surge of electricity back into the veins of Marc Heal, that was for sure.
+This was most clearly shown in the grinding, dancefloor-aimed filth of The Compound Eye, which hinted at new Cubanate clearly, now I listen afresh but was also a surge of electricity back into the veins of Marc Heal, that was for sure.
 It might be seen as a stepping stone to his return, but it frankly stands alone as one of the best songs he’s written full stop.

 /My Father Will Guide Me Up A Rope To The Sky

-Compared to what came after it – a succession of huge, sprawling double-albums and epic live shows to match, that were uninterested in the past and instead were intent on surging forward – My Father Will Guide Me Up A Rope To The Sky felt, in retrospect, like a comfy pair of shoes.
+Compared to what came after it – a succession of huge, sprawling double-albums and epic live shows to match, that was uninterested in the past and instead were intent on surging forward – My Father Will Guide Me Up A Rope To The Sky felt, in retrospect, like a comfy pair of shoes.
 This was Swans as we already knew, from a couple of eras, really, and a neat pick-up point too for those of us who’d been waiting or hoping, for a return.
 That didn’t deduct from the brilliance of the songs, though, particularly Eden Prison, which turned out to be the first song we heard from the completed album.
 A stomping, hypnotic monster of a track, it was loud, heavy and grimy, much as we’d hoped for, really, and Gira’s heavy-lidded vocals, that at points drift off into the distance, hint at dark details that he’d rather not reveal.

 /New World March